jaredp/coffee-react-app-scripts/README.md

 If something doesn’t work, please [file an issue](https://github.com/facebook/create-react-app/issues/new).<br>
 If you have questions or need help, please ask in our [Spectrum](https://spectrum.chat/create-react-app) community.

+## Coffeescript

+This fork allows you to use Coffeescript.
+To use it, use:

+`yarn create react-app my-new-react-app --scripts-version=coffee-react-scripts --template=cra-template-coffeescript`

 ## Quick Overview

 ```sh